Averil Power: Interests

 Power is interested in education, social justice, mental health and LGBT equality.
 She was awarded a GALA for 'Politician of the Year' by the National LGBT Federation in 2014.
 She also produced policy papers on youth mental health and increasing female representation in politics.

 She has talked about being an adopted person and wants all Irish adoptees to have a right to their birth certs.
 She has an interest in development issues and volunteered in Mozambique with Voluntary Service Overseas in August 2011.
 She also visited the Occupied Palestinian territories with Christian Aid in 2013 and is a vocal advocate of the rights of the Palestinian people.
 She proposed a motion recognizing the State of Palestine which was passed by the Irish Senate in October 2014.
 She is a Jury member for the global Frontline Defenders human rights awards.

 Personal life

-She is separated from Fionnan Sheahan, who edits the Irish Independent.
+She was married to Fionnán Sheahan, who edits the Irish Independent.

 On 23 October 2014, a man in California named Jeremy David Hanson sent Power a threatening email.
 The man later stated to FBI investigators that he regretted sending the email.